-Other women architects among the first to join professional associations of their countries found it essential to engage themselves in bettering the status of women for the future generations.
-The first woman architect within the Portuguese National Union of Architects, Maria José Marques da Silva (Porto, 1914-15-1994) has held a vital role in the Women's Democratic Movement for many decades.
-She was the daughter of the famous architect José Marques da Silva (1869-1947), the first female architect graduated from the School of Fine Arts in Porto and the second in the country after Maria José Estanco (Loulé, 1905 -
+bettering the status of women for the future generations.
+The first woman architect within the Portuguese National Union of Architects, Maria José Marques da Silva (Porto, 1914 or 1915-1994)64 has held a vital role in the Women's Democratic Movement for many decades.
+She was the daughter of the famous architect José Marques da Silva (1869-1947), the first female architect graduated from the School of Fine Arts in Porto and the second in the country after Maria José Estanco (Loulé, 1905 - Lisbon, 1999) who graduated in 1943.65 Maria José Marques da Silva also distinguished herself by her active contribution to the Northern Regional Directorate of the Portuguese Architects Association between 1983 and 1986.